Package Handling

 Next, the estimation team researches similar projects completed in the last 24-36 months.
 We’re looking for commonalities (as well as gaps or omissions) for inclusion in the new estimate.
 If — based on our research — a question arises, our team circles back with sales or engineering to determine the answer.

 We also look back at historical pricing information from comparable projects that occurred within the past year or so.
-This gives us a better feel for the different costs associated with a project, as well as helps us compare past budgets with current pricing rates.
+This gives us a better feel for the different costs associated with a material handling system project, as well as helps us compare past budgets with current pricing rates.
 During the COVID-19 years, pricing was very volatile — particularly with commodities like steel and contracted labor.
 Fortunately, things have calmed down.
-That makes it easier to compare a new project’s pricing to an older one for even greater accuracy.
+That makes it easier to compare a new material handling system project’s pricing to an older one for even greater accuracy.

 Obtaining Competitive Bids from Subcontractors and Vendors